 5 Foods for Picture Perfect Skin

-Check out these 5 foods you need to incorporate in your diet for picture perfect skin:
+Check out these 5 foods you need to incorporate into your diet for picture-perfect skin:

 As many of us know, UV lights can be extremely harmful to our skin.
 In fact, some wavelengths can actually get through the sunscreen and damage the skin.
 According to research conducted by Clinics in Dermatology, Kale is one of the best courses of lutein and zeaxanthin – nutrients that help absorb and neutralize free radicals that are created by UV light and harm the skin.
 Always make sure to wear your sunscreen and eat your kale.